 The future looks bright, with the brand continuing to grow in popularity all over the world.
 We can expect to see new products and ranges being released on a regular basis, as well as continued expansion into new markets such as South America, Asia and Fitness.

 One thing is for sure, Venum is here to stay and will continue to be one of the leading brands in the combat sports industry for many years to come.
-Something that isn’t certain, is whether the UFC x Venum deal is here to stay, we’ll find out when the deal is set to renew in 2024.
+Something that isn’t certain, is whether the Venum and UFC sponsorship deal is here to stay, we’ll find out when the deal is set to renew in 2024.